Flyers top Kings 5-2 for first winning streak of season

-Ivan Provorov scored for the second straight game and the Flyers won consecutive games for the first time this season.
+Ivan Provorov scored for the second straight game and the Flyers won consecutive games for the first time.
 Brian Elliott made 25 saves, and Claude Giroux and Wayne Simmonds each had a goal.

+"We've played pretty good hockey at different times," coach Dave Hakstol said.
+"We just haven't been consistent enough from one game to the next.
+And there's been games we haven't been consistent enough period to period.
+That's what we've been able to do the last two nights is put consistent play together for 60 minutes."

 Jack Campbell, who will be the starting goalie for three to six weeks as Jonathan Quick recovers from knee surgery, made 26 saves.

-Lindblom made it 3-1 at 14:05 of the second period when a video review determined he kicked the puck in off Kings defenseman Sean Walker's stick.
+Lindblom made it 3-1 at 14:05 of the second period when a video review determined he kicked the puck in off Kings defenseman Sean Walker's stick, confirming the original call on the ice.

 Kovalchuk cut the deficit to 3-2 at 18:49, his fifth point in two games.
-Kovalchuk has two goals and three assists in that span.
+Kovalchuk has two goals and three assists during that span.

 Giroux put the Flyers back up by two at 14:27 of the third, and Robert Hagg added an empty-net goal at 16:49.